 According to my girlfriend, who is from Finland - the Suomi (Finnish) equivalent for 'pancake' is Pannukakku.
-Now like me, you might think that means your standard winter evening delicacy with cinamon sugar or syrup and maybe a dash of lemon.
-Wrong.
+Now like me, you might think that means your standard winter evening delicacy with cinnamon sugar or syrup and maybe a dash of lemon.

 Apparently 'pannukakku' is actually something different.
 It is a cake, yes - but completely different.
 It is also called an "oven pancake" because yes - you bake it inside an oven, has different ingredients and turns out thicker and puffier, almost like what we would call flapjacks.

 The type more familiar to us Earthlings is the one you do in a pan on the stove, occasionally flipping them while hoping they don't land in the dog.

 No, the equivalent to what we would call a "pancake" is actually called "lätty" (pronounced laatoo) - which actually means something like "splat".

 On the subject of 'splat' (which left me rolling accross the floor btw) - I often wonder that if people who speak foreign languages pronounce something 'laatoo' why don't they actually spell it that way?
 I mean if a 'y' isn't pronounced like a 'y' - then why use it?
 No really, is it so that they can get together and laugh at idiot foreigners like me?
 Isn't that sort of like asking somebody looking for directions to the local sports stadium if they know the 711 on 5th avenue and when they say 'yes', tell them 'well, it's nowhere near there'?